 America is in the grip of a civil war.
 Secessionist states are attempting to overthrow the government.
 Despite the risks, Lee Smith, a renowned photojournalist, and three followers make their way to Washington in the hope of securing an exclusive interview with the controversial president.

-Continue reading ““Civil War” by Alex Garland, or an American nightmare”Category: Weekly Selection
+Continue reading ““Civil War” by Alex Garland, or an American nightmare”Children and their rights

 “We are of our childhood as we are from a country.” – Saint-Exupéry.